graphql/dataloader/README.md

     passed in to the `batchLoadFn`.

   - *cache*: Default `true`.
-Set to `false` to disable caching, instead creating a new Promise and new key in the `batchLoadFn` for every load.
+Set to `false` to disable caching, instead creating a new Promise and another call to `batchLoadFn` when a key which was requested in the past is requested again.
+However, if the same key is requested multiple times in the same tick of the run-loop, it will still only appear once in the `keys` provided to `batchLoadFn`.

   - *cacheKeyFn*: A function to produce a cache key for a given load key.
     Defaults to `key => key`.
 Useful to provide when JavaScript objects are keys